Sinclair's cottage is located on the main Elm avenue in Fitzroy Gardens. A rare example of an Italian

-Romanesque style as adopted for a gardener's cottage for James Sinclair and his family to live in.
+Romanesque style as adopted for a gardener's cottage.

 A polychrome brick cottage designed by Melbourne architect Francis Maloney White.
 In 1866, Melbourne City Council accepted the tender of Thomas Crowson to build the cottage at a cost of 520 pounds.